matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/install-standalone-matrixone.md

 ## **Method 2: Downloading binary packages**

-Starting with 0.5.0, you can download binary packages directly to run MatrixOne in the X86_64 Linux or Mac X86_64 environment.
+For each release, you can download binary packages directly to run MatrixOne in the X86_64 Linux or Mac X86_64 environment.

 #### 1. Download binary packages and decompress